-Regulation is expected to follow about X months behind technology being available in the market.
+Regulation is expected to follow about X months behind technolgy being avaiable in the market.

 This scenario could lead to us having several stranded assets in our main service lines, losing up to half the expected returns, but it's considered unlikely because the sector needs the efficiency gains AI will offer.
-Our current product lines are still favoured by many in the market, so our proposed £VK investment, while risky, will help maintain our market lead and we can expect a Y% bonus over the next Z years with first mover advantage.
+Our current product lines are still favoured by many in the markert, so our propsed £VK investment, while risky, will help maintain our market lead and we can expect a Y% bonus over the next Z years with first mover advantage.